ammuiyer/ammuiyer/README.md

 ### Hello 👋

-- 🔭 I’m currently working on implementing OS techniques in Rust - check out my Rust implementation of Banker's Algorithm [here](https://github.com/ammuiyer/rustDeadlockDetector)!
+- 🔭 I’m currently working on implementing a reverse shell in Rust - Check it out [here](https://github.com/ammuiyer/revShell)!
 - 🌱 I’m currently learning Rust, and seeing how it interacts with the Operating System.
 - Reach out via email, at meenakshiiye@umass.edu.